What is the Virginia Foundation for Healthy Youth (VFHY)’s mission?

 Does VFHY fund economic development initiatives?

 No. VFHY does not fund economic development projects.
-People sometimes confuse VFHY with the Tobacco Region Revitalization Commission because both agencies are funded through the Master Settlement Agreement and both agencies are located in adjacent suites in the same building.
+People sometimes confuse VFHY with the Virginia Tobacco Region Revitalization Commission because both agencies are funded through the Master Settlement Agreement and both agencies are located in adjacent suites in the same building.
 However, VFHY is not affiliated with the commission.

 Will VFHY advertise on my TV station or in my publication?